zephyrproject-rtos/zephyr/doc/guides/design_guidelines.rst

 The Kconfig flag used to enable the feature should be added to the ``PREDEFINED`` variable in :file:`doc/zephyr.doxyfile.in` to ensure the conditional API and functions appear in generated documentation.

+Return Codes
+************

+Implementations of an API, for example an API for accessing a peripheral might implement only a subset of the functions that is required for minimal operation.
+A distinction is needed between APIs that are not supported and those that are not implemented or optional:

+- APIs that are supported but not implemented shall return ``-ENOSYS``.

+- Optional APIs that are not supported by the hardware should be implemented and the return code in this case shall be ``-ENOTSUP``.

+- When an API is implemented, but the particular combination of options requested in the call cannot be satisfied by the implementation the call shall return -ENOTSUP.
+(For example, a request for a level-triggered GPIO interrupt on hardware that supports only edge-triggered interrupts)